Why is Mental Health Important?

-In addition, in 2011, suicide became the second leading cause of death for youth ages 15-24 in the U.S. In 2014, suicide was the second also the second leading case of death for youth ages 10-14 in the U.S., though it dropped to the third leading cause in 2015. - Leading Causes of Death and Injury Charts, CDC
+In addition, in 2011, suicide became the second leading cause of death for youth ages 15-24 in the U.S. In 2014, suicide was the second leading case of death for youth ages 10-14 in the U.S., though it dropped to the third leading cause in 2015. – Leading Causes of Death and Injury Charts, CDC

-Iowa's data tells a similar story, and in recent years, suicide has been the second leading cause of death for youth ages 15-24.- 2014 Vital Statistics of Iowa, IDPH and Iowa 2015 State Fact Sheet, Children's Safety Network
+Iowa's data tells a similar story, and in recent years, suicide has been the second leading cause of death for youth ages 15-24. – 2014 Vital Statistics of Iowa, IDPH and Iowa 2015 State Fact Sheet, Children's Safety Network.

 Adverse Childhood Experiences, more commonly known as ACEs, are stressful or traumatic events experienced during childhood.
-Research shows these events impact brain development, and are related to health problems throughout the lifespan.
+Research shows these events impact brain development and are related to health problems throughout the lifespan.

-Resilience is the ability to thrive, adapt, and cope despite tough times. it is the ability to overcome and, in some cases, benefit from challenging experiences.
+Resilience is the ability to thrive, adapt, and cope despite tough times.
+It is the ability to overcome and, in some cases, benefit from challenging experiences.
 Both staff and students benefit from the ability to bounce back from challenges with new learning and strength.